BoulderCodeHub/rhdb/README.md

 model run id (mrid) only needs to be specified when querying modeled data.

+rhdb includes only one exported function: `hdb_query()`.
+This can be used to match all queries that are possible from the above link.

 For example, Lake Powell’s daily historical elevation and release for January 1-10, 2020 can be queried as follows: